-Sub-step 4a.5: calculate factor F=1-Ndiff/Nall representing the share of similar projects (penetration rate of the measure/technology) using a measure/technology similar to the measure/technology used in the proposed project activity that deliver the same output or capacity as the proposed project activity.
+Sub-step 5: calculate factor F=1-Ndiff/Nall representing the share of similar projects (penetration rate of the measure/technology) using a measure/technology similar to the measure/technology used in the proposed project activity that deliver the same output or capacity as the proposed project activity.

-According to the analysis above, Nall= Ndiff =0, and the factor F=1-Ndiff/Nall=1-0 =1.
-Therefore, the result of common practice assessment are: Nall-Ndiff=1 < 3 Therefore, the proposed activity is not a common practice in the region.
+According to the analysis above, Nall= Ndiff =0, and the factor F=1-Ndiff/Nall=1-1 =0 < 0.2.
+Nall-Ndiff=0 < 3 As per Tool 24 (Version 03.1), the proposed activity is not a common practice in the region.

 Conclusion of the assessment and demonstration of additionality